seek-oss/capsize/packages/unpack/README.md

 ## Thanks

-- [Devon Govett](https://github.com/devongovett) for creating [Fontkit](https://github.com/foliojs/fontkit), which does all the heavy lifting of extracting the font metrics under the covers.
+- [Devon Govett](https://github.com/devongovett) for creating [Fontkit](https://github.com/foliojs/fontkit).
+A [fork of Fontkit](https://github.com/delucis/fontkitten) does all the heavy lifting of extracting the font metrics under the covers.
 - [SEEK](https://www.seek.com.au) for giving us the space to do interesting work.

 ## License